amzn/alexa-skills-kit-js/README.md

 - ScoreKeeper : a skill that can keep score of a game.

 ## Usage
-Navigate to the README.txt in each sub directory and follow the instructions for getting the sample up and running.
+Navigate to the README.md in each sub directory in the samples folder and follow the instructions for getting the sample up and running.

 ## Resources
 Here are a few direct links to our documentation: